SilkRose/Pony/stories/letters-of-lament/02-dear-pinkie-pie.md

 Dear Pinkie Pie,

 You have nothing to apologize for, you did nothing wrong.
 I think this is just one big misunderstanding.
 I'm sorry that you ever felt we weren't friends.
-I love you and you're my best friend!
+I love you and you're my bestest friend!

 I should be the one apologizing, I was the one who raised my voice, but I never expected you to react like this.
 I'm sorry I didn't communicate my feelings in a more constructive manner.
 I wasn't mad at you for having feelings for me.
 I was trying to get your attention.